-Edit the checkbox-provider-myproject provider by adding jobs and particularly test plans that list all the jobs that you want to run.
+Edit the plainbox-provider-myproject provider by adding jobs and particularly test plans that list all the jobs that you want to run.

 By convention units reside in .pxu files in the units directory of the provider.
+Let's create one

 '''

-$ cd checkbox-provider-myproject
+$ cd plainbox-provider-myproject

+$ mkdir units

 '''